For a faster, more profitable home sale

-Knowing how to organize a yard sale successfully will save you much time and frustration on the day of the event.
+Knowing how to organize a yard sale will save you much time and frustration on the day of the event.

-But on the whole, yard or garage sales can be very rewarding; most people are kind and honest, and it's a great way to earn money while unloading clutter from your home.
+But on the whole, a yard or garage sale can be very rewarding; most people are kind and honest, and it's a great way to earn extra money while unloading clutter from your home.

 Organizing boxes into “like” groups will you save time when setting up for your yard sale.